About the National Museum of African American History and Culture

 The NMAAHC has generously made a limited number of passes available for NHD students and families.

-Before the museum opens, NMAAHC staff will take a small group of NHD students and chaperones on a guided tour of exhibit highlights, focusing on the 2019 Triumph & Tragedy in History theme.
-This tour includes entry to the museum for this day, so participants can stay to explore once the tour concludes.
+NHD students and chaperones are invited to join the National Museum of African American History and Culture (NMAAHC) to prepare for the 2020 contest year.
+Search the galleries for potential project topics on individuals, groups, and events that broke barriers in history.
+NHD students and chaperones will compete in small teams (2 - 4 people) based upon their competition division (junior, senior, or chaperone) during this program.
+This program includes entry to the museum for this day, so participants can stay to explore once the program concludes.
 Note: there is no re-entry to the museum once you exit.
 This program is for both Junior and Senior Division students.
 It has a capacity of 75 participants.